 There are a couple reasons why a crime policy may not provide coverage for this type of fraud, which I’ve outlined below.
 However, wording can vary from carrier to carrier.
 The below is typical, but not exclusively used, so it’s very important to review your individual crime policy to understand what’s included and excluded.

 1. Voluntary Parting Exclusion: The so-called voluntary parting exclusion is a key exclusion

 2. Computer Fraud: This generally covers an organization for direct loss of money or other title or property, sustained by the insured resulting from computer fraud committed by a third party.

 - Computer fraud is generally defined in crime policies as the unlawful taking of money resulting from a computer violation.

 - Computer violation is generally defined as an unauthorized entry into or deletion of data from a computer system committed by a third party.

 The key coverage denial issue with computer fraud is carriers often argue that this coverage hasn’t been triggered because the fraudulent payment instructions came via email, and email by its nature is an authorized entry and it needs to be unauthorized to trigger coverage.

 3. Funds Transfer Fraud: This generally covers organizations for direct loss of money sustained by the insured resulting from funds transfer fraud committed by a third party.

-- Funds transfer fraud is generally defined as fraudulent written, electronic, telegraphic, cable, teletype or telephone instructions, other than forgery, purportedly issued to a financial institution, directing them to transfer, pay or deliver money from any account maintained by the organization, without such organization’s knowledge or consent.
+- Funds transfer fraud is generally defined as fraudulent written, electronic, telegraphic, cable, teletype or telephone instructions, other than the forgery, purportedly issued to a financial institution, directing them to transfer, pay or deliver money from an account maintained by the organization, without such organization’s knowledge or consent.